WHO WE ARE:

 Founding and Managing Editor-in-Chief

 Michelle Messina Reale is a Professor and librarian at Arcadia University.
 She is the author of nine collections of poetry including her most recent Season of Subtraction, Bordighera Press, 2019, and In the Blink of a Mottled Eye, Kelsay Books, 2020.
 Forthcoming in 2020 is Confini: Poems of Refugees in Sicily, Cervena Barva Press, Reale’s work has been published widely both online and in print.
 She has been twice nominated for a Pushcart Prize and her work appeared in the 2010 Best of the Net Anthology.
 She conducts ethnography among African refugees in Sicily and conducts research in may other areas, including all aspects of Italian-American identity and life, narrative inquiry and narrative inheritance, autoethnography and others .
-She holds an MFA in poetry and is a doctoral candidate.
 She is Sicilian and Calabrese on her father’s side, Neopolitan on her mother’s.
-You can reach Michelle at email@example.com.
+You can reach Michelle at firstname.lastname@example.org.

 CHAD FRAME earned his MFA at Arcadia University.
 His poetry, fiction, book reviews, and interviews have appeared in decomP, Rust+Moth, Menacing Hedge, Mobius: The Journal of Social Change, Calamus Journal, Prick of the Spindle,Rag Queen Periodical, and elsewhere.
 He is the 2017 Poet Laureate of Montgomery County, Pennsylvania, and has used this platform to organize MARGINS, a diversity panel of minority artist voices who speak at schools and other venues about their unique experiences.
 Chad has been nominated for Best of the Net, is a past Literary Death Match pugilist, and lives with a Maine Coon named Jabberwocky in an outlying Philadelphia suburb.